karatelabs/karate/README.md

 * def result = call read(filename)
 ```

-And this could give you more ideas:
+And this may give you more ideas.
+You can always use a [JavaScript function](#javascript-functions) for more complex logic.

 ```cucumber
 * def expected = (zone == 'zone1' ? { foo: '#string' } : { bar: '#number' })